-- ii.
-The Charter School shall report on the implementation of its mission in the following manner: - Annually during the performance review visit required by the Act, as evaluated through the site visit team's observations and the school's response to any such observations; - b.
-Annually through any mission specific goals identified in the School's Performance Framework, Attachment A, incorporated herein by reference; and through a narrative in the renewal application. ment Cap and Authorized Grade Levels: The School is authorized to serve no more students in grades i.
-The School may make modifications as to the number of students in any particular grade, and number of students within a class to accommodate staffing decisions that are consistent with the School's programmatic needs; except that, nothing in this Contract shall give the School the authority to combine students from different grade levels into the same classroom unless the school's educational program explicitly provides for mixed grade or age education. ii.
+- a.
+Annually during the performance review visit required by the Act, as evaluated through the site visit team's observations and the school's response to any such observations; - b.
+Annually through any mission specific goals identified in the School's Performance Framework, Attachment A, incorporated herein by reference; and - c.
+At renewal, in the event that the School applies to the Commission for renewal, through a narrative in the renewal application. - 3.
+Enrollment Cap and Authorized Grade Levels: The School is authorized to serve no more than 2,000 students in grades 4-12. - i.
+The School may make modifications as to the number of students in any particular grade, and number of students within a class to accommodate staffing decisions that are consistent with the School's programmatic needs; except that, nothing in this Contract shall give the School the authority to combine students from different grade levels into the same classroom unless the school's educational program explicitly provides for mixed grade or age education. - ii.
 The School must annually, prior to beginning the annual enrollment process, establish the number of vacancies by grade level available for student enrollment in that year.
-That number will govern the enrollment throughout the school year. iii.
-The School may not exceed the building capacity of the Facility, which is Partne er Organization or Management Company (REMOVE IF NOT APPLICABLE): i.
-The School has a legal relationship with that is distinct from a relationship with a non-profit foundation described in 4.5 of this contract.
-The legal agreement governing the relationship between the School and is included as Attachment B, incorporated herein by reference. ii.
-The legal agreement in Attachment B complies with all provisions of New Mexico law and the School is financially independent from The School shall not make any changes to the document set out as Attachment B, or to its legal relationship and agreements with without the approval of the Commission and the Department, which approval shall not be unreasonably withheld. iii.
-The Commission, through its designees and the Department, shall be permitted to review the legal agreement and other relevant school documents and records to determine whether the legal relationship between the School and complies with all provisions of New Mexico law, and to determine that the School is financially independent from onship with a Non-Profit Foundation (REMOVE IF NOT APPLICABLE OR REMOVE ISIONS THAT ARE NOT APPLICABLE) i.
-The school has a relationship with, a non-profit foundation the primary purpose of which is to provide financial support to the school or leases the facility for the charter school ii.
-The legal agreement or Memorandum of Understanding governing the relationship between the School and the foundation is Attachment C, incorporated herein by reference. iii.
-The identity of the Board of Directors and Executive Director of foundation with a conflict of interest disclosure from each are provided in Attachment C. rehensive Educational Program of the School: The School's educational program shall described below:
+That number will govern the enrollment throughout the school year. - iii.
+The School may not exceed the building capacity of the Facility, which is \\\\\.